in , , ,

 Unsurprisingly, the home got the attention of a serious buyer just days after hitting the market.

-Many million-dollar homes come with name-bragging rights.
+Many million-dollar homes often come with name-bragging rights.

 But there’s a whole other level of name-dropping that comes with owning a home envisioned by one of our generation’s leading architects.
-And that’s exactly the case for this modern glass home in Sagaponack, NY, designed by world-renowned architect Shigeru Ban.

-outside a Shigeru Ban-designed home in Long Island, NY
+The exterior of a Shigeru Ban-designed home in Long Island, NY

 Shigeru Ban-designed home in Sagaponack, NY.
 Photo credit: Compass